 Another factor to consider is the longer your current compensation plan remains in effect, the harder it comes to overhaul it.

 Your dependable salespeople will resist the change, your new sales champs will be caught in the transition, and your underperforming salespeople will simply play ‘confused’.
 How do you manage?
-By thinking your new compensation plan through, with plan A, B, and C.
+By thinking your new compensation plan through, with plans A, B, and C.

 So, if you’re looking for better results via a better sales compensation plan, the right time to act is now.
 Let’s tell you more about compensation planning for your MSP sales teams.

 So, What Comprises a Good Sales Compensation Plan?

-There are two aspects of compensation provided to sales reps.
+There are two aspects of the compensation provided to sales reps.

-First is the salary and second is commission.
-The salary is your salesperson’s fixed income (paid out bimonthly or monthly), and the commission is paid out based on their performance and the number of deals they’ve closed.
+The first is the salary and the second is commission.
+The salary is your salesperson’s fixed income (paid out bi-monthly or monthly), and the commission is paid out based on their performance and the number of deals they’ve closed.

 The salary is a fixed and periodic income, promotes stability and confidence in a sales representative.
 It can become the reason salespeople may fall prey to a laid back attitude.

 With a fixed salary, a sales rep would more likely work hard since they respect their employer for paying them even if sales are not blistering.
 This reduces financial pressure, and the person can work without feeling any extra pressure to close deals.

 However, with a fixed salary, a sales rep may also feel that even if he or she doesn’t always perform up to the mark, they will be paid nevertheless.

 With a compensation plan that’s heavy on commissions (the variable component), a sales rep may feel insecure about the paid amount.
 This may even pressurize them and take the ‘belongingness’ out of their association with your company.

-That said, a commissions based model can also motivate your sales teams like nothing else can.
+That said, a commission-based model can also motivate your sales teams as nothing else can.

 You need to implement a precise balance between salary and commission.
 And that’s where compensation plans become crucial determiners of sales-success.